James Black (pharmacologist): Early life and education

 Black was born on 14 June 1924 in Uddingston, Lanarkshire, the fourth of five sons of a Baptist family which traced its origins to Balquhidder, Perthshire.
-His father was a mining engineer.
+His father Walter Black was a mining engineer and his mother was Catherine Reid Whyte.
 He was brought up in Fife, educated at Beath High School, Cowdenbeath, and, at the age of 15, won a scholarship to the University of St Andrews.
 His family had been too poor to send him to university and he had been persuaded to sit the St Andrews entrance exam by his maths teacher at Beath.

 Until 1967, University College, Dundee was the site for all clinical medical activity for the University of St Andrews.
 He matriculated at University College (which eventually became the University of Dundee) in 1943 and graduated from University of St Andrews School of Medicine with an MB ChB in 1946.
-During his time at St Andrews, Black lived in St Salvator's Hall.

-After graduating, he stayed at University College to join the physiology department as an assistant lecturer before taking a lecturer position at King Edward VII College of Medicine in Singapore that subsequently became part of the University of Malaya.
+After graduating, he stayed at University College to join the physiology department as an assistant lecturer before taking a lecturer position at King Edward VII College of Medicine in Singapore that later became part of the University of Malaya.
 Black had decided against a career as a medical practitioner as he objected to what he considered the insensitive treatment of patients at the time.